finos/perspective/DEVELOPMENT.md

----
-id: development
-title: Developer Guide
----

-Thank you for your interest in contributing to Perspective!
 This guide will teach you everything you need to know to get started hacking on the Perspective codebase.
+Please see [`CONTRIBUTING.md`](CONTRIBUTING.md) for contribution guidelines.

 If you're coming to this project as principally a JavaScript developer, please be aware that Perspective is quite a bit more complex than a typical NPM package